tlcheah2/tekloon.tech/src/pages/run-node-project-reserved-port.md

 ## Solution

-`setcap` basically allows me to add the capability of `non-root port binding` to the binary.
+`setcap` is a Linux command and it basically allows me to add the capability of `non-root port binding` to the binary.
 It simply means even though I am not root user, I can run my project using a reserved port.

 However, as this capability is added to binary.
 Which in my use case, I am running Nodejs project, so I should add this capability to my `node` binary.